jonlpersson/ed-latimore/site/_posts/2019-10-16-why-am-i-so-unhappy-and-miserable.md

 tags:
   - how-to-control-your-emotions
 image: /assets/images/posts/sadnessatthebeach.jpg
+description: >-
-description: Everyone wants to be happy.
-Learn why you're unhappy and how to fix it.
+  Everyone wants to be happy.
+But so few people are.
+This post explores why you aren't excited about your life and what to do about it.
 ---
 Everyone wants to be happy.